 The Authority has a risk based approach to prevention.
 This risk profile is developed through Community Risk Management Model using a range of tools including Exeter data from health partners.
-It's Safe and Well programme, delivered to over X residents between April 2019 and March 2020, was developed in conjunction with NHS and local health partners.
+It's Safe and Well programme was developed in conjunction with NHS and local health partners.
 Safe and Well visits provide advice to householders on fire safety in the home but also address health priorities such as the prevention of slips, trips and falls, smoking cessation and alcohol reduction, bowel cancer screening and tests for atrial fibrillation.